DiviProject/docs/source/index.html.md

 | Proposals | 0 |
 | Charity | 1 |

-Payments layout can be changed by spork in any way.
+Payments allocations can be changed by DVS sporks.

 ## Payment logic

-Masternode payments in Divi are determined using a decentralized random selection algorithm based on masternode level.
+Masternode payments in Divi are determined using a decentralized random selection algorithm based on masternode tier.
 Every masternode appears in the global list.
-Once a masternode is active for some amount of time, it is eligible for payments.
-Once eligible, it takes part in a probabilistic process that determines the winner for next block.
-Different levels have different chances to win.
+Once a masternode is active for some amount of time, it's eligible for payments.
+Once eligible, it takes part in a probabilistic process that determines the winner for the next block.
+Different tiers have different chances to win.

 ## Winner selection